-- 1. Freight Transport Association (FTA) would like to thanks the Enterprise and Business Committee for the opportunity to participate in this Inquiry.
-Our response will concentrate on areas which have a direct impact on our members. - 2.
+- 1. Freight Transport Association (FTA) would like to thank the Enterprise and Business Committee for the opportunity to participate in this Inquiry.
+Our response will concentrate on areas which have a direct impact on our members; specifically connectivity for business rather than passengers. - 2.
 Freight Transport Association represents over 14,000 companies engaged in the transport of freight both domestically within the UK and internationally.
 Their interests range from those as operators, carriers, freight service providers, through to customers suppliers of raw materials, retailers, manufacturers, and wholesalers, covering all modes of transport road, rail, inland waterways, air and sea.